OSBI/saiku_community_website/README.md

 ### Installation

-First of all, install the dependencies to run this boilerplate.
+First of all, install the dependencies to run this website.

 - [NodeJS](http://nodejs.org/)
 - [GulpJS](http://gulpjs.com/)